RobinHerbots/Inputmask/README.md

 Hook to postValidate the result from isValid.
 Usefull for validating the entry as a whole.
 Args => buffer, currentResult, opts<br>Return => true|false|command object

 ### preValidation
 Hook to preValidate the input.
 Useful for validating regardless the definition.
-Args => buffer, pos, char, opts => return true/false/command object
+Args => buffer, pos, char, isSelection, opts => return true/false/command object
 When return true, the normal validation kicks in, otherwise it is skipped.

 ### staticDefinitionSymbol